DaFitRobsta/ARM-Templates/NetworkTopologies/Hub-n-Spoke/readme.md

     - Define subnet(s) within the VNET
       - Deploys an NSG per subnet with default rules
       - [optional] Declare Service Endpoint(s) per subnet
+- [optional] Network logging
+  - Enable network diagnostic logging on all network resources and send data to Log Analytics Workspace
 - [optional] Azure Bastion
   - Add Azure Bastion service to any virtual network with AzureBastionSubnet defined and if the parameter to deployAzureBastion is set to **true**
+- [optional] Azure Firewall
+  - If enabled, will be deployed in the Hub Virtual Network
+  - Includes a default Azure Firewall Policy
 - Hub Virtual Network
   - All VNETs created above will be connected to the hub
   - [optional] Add ExpressRoute Gateway to the hub